show_page.php1 : cv01.jpg

 HISTORY: None

-HISTOPATHOLOGIC DESCRIPTION: Heart: Multifocally low number of cardiomyocytes are lost and replaced by loosely arranged, thin bands of edematous collagen, small amounts of fibrin, edema, and few lymphocytes and rare plasma cells.
+HISTOPATHOLOGIC DESCRIPTION: Heart: Multifocally, low numbers of cardiomyocytes are lost and replaced by loosely arranged, thin bands of edematous collagen, small amounts of fibrin, edema, and few lymphocytes and rare plasma cells.
 Adjacent cardiomyocytes are often shrunken with otherwise normal cell architecture (atrophy), are occasionally swollen and vacuolated (degeneration), or rarely are shrunken and fragmented with loss of cross striations and hypereosinophilic sarcoplasm (necrosis).
-Multifocally low numbers of cardiomyocyte nuclei contain a 5-10um diameter intranuclear inclusion body that is either basophilic and completely fills the nucleus, or is eosinophilic and surrounded by a 1-2um clear halo and marginated chromatin.
-Diffusely the endomysial fibrous connective tissue is mildly expanded by clear space and eosinophilic proteinaceous fluid (edema).
+Multifocally, low numbers of cardiomyocyte nuclei contain a 5-10µm diameter intranuclear inclusion body that is basophilic and completely fills the nucleus, or is eosinophilic and surrounded by a 1-2µm clear halo and marginated chromatin.
+Diffusely, the endomysial fibrous connective tissue is mildly expanded by clear space and eosinophilic proteinaceous fluid (edema).

-MORPHOLOGIC DIAGNOSIS: Heart: Myocarditis, lymphoplasmacytic, chronic, multifocal, moderate, with cardiomyocyte atrophy, degeneration, necrosis, and loss, and intranuclear inclusion bodies, Labrador retriever, canine.
+MORPHOLOGIC DIAGNOSIS: Heart: Myocarditis, lymphoplasmacytic, chronic, multifocal, moderate, with cardiomyocyte atrophy, degeneration, and necrosis, and intranuclear viral inclusions, Labrador retriever, canine.

 ETIOLOGIC DIAGNOSIS: Parvoviral myocarditis